Mattuthavani Bus Stand, Madurai

-M.G.R.
-Bus Stand, commonly known as Mattuthavani Bus Stand, is an integrated bus terminus in the city of Madurai, Tamil Nadu, India.
-This is the second-largest bus terminus in Tamil Nadu after Puratchi Thalaivar Dr. M.G.R.
+Mattuthavani Bus Stand, officially M.G.R.
+Bus Stand, is an integrated bus terminus in the city of Madurai, Tamil Nadu, India.
+This is the third-largest bus terminus in Tamil Nadu after Kalaignar Centenary Bus Terminus and Puratchi Thalaivar Dr. M.G.R.
 Bus Terminus in Chennai.
 It is one of the busiest bus terminals in south Tamil Nadu and one of the most important hubs in the state.